 Graph queries remove the need for redundant data

 As you become familiar with extracting data from the graph, you build a better understanding of how different ways of modeling data affect your ability to extract insights from your graph.
-In particular, you will get an increased understanding of which type of data that should be modeled as properties on a component, and which types of data that should be retrieved through properties of interconnected components.
+In particular, you will get an increased understanding of which type of data should be modeled as properties on a component, and which types of data should be retrieved through properties of interconnected components.

 If we for instance want to model the application landscape for a number of different departments, it might be tempting to add the total annual cost of a department’s applications to each department component.
-However, the total cost of applications is not a property which directly describes a department.
+However, the total cost of applications is not a property that directly describes a department.
 Rather, it’s a value derived from the annual cost of applications used by the department.
 We should rather store annual cost as a property on each application component.

 Get the total annual cost of all applications used by the marketing department

 has('Department', 'name', 'Marketing').

 Since derived values can be extracted through graph queries with relative ease, we can base our analytics on a single source of truth, and avoid storing redundant values, and by doing so, we maintain a clearer separation between the modeling process and the analytics process.

 We acknowledge that in many cases, it can be convenient to store duplicate data on components that do not “own” the data.
 It can make it easier to get an overview of critical values for a specific component or make them more accessible when using a filter-based search.
 To accommodate this in a way that does not degrade the quality of your architecture, Ardoq supports Gremlin-based calculated fields.
 This means that your components and references can have properties derived from their relationships with other components and references, while still avoiding storing redundant values which if not maintained properly, can evolve to become inconsistent.